EDIT AT 10/12/08:

-Still, since the site is designed for answering research level questions, examples like $\mathsf{NP}$ stands for non-polynomial time should be not on the list.
+Since the site is designed for answering research level questions, examples like $\mathsf{NP}$ stands for non-polynomial time should be not on the list.
 Meanwhile, we do want some examples that may not be hard, but without thinking in details it looks reasonable as well.
-We want the examples to be educational, and usually appears when studying the subject at the first time.
+We want the examples to be educational, and usually appears when studying the subject for the first time.

 What are some (non-trivial) examples of common false beliefs in theoretical computer science, that appear to people who are studying in this area?

-To be precise, we want examples different from surprising results and counterintuitive results in TCS; these kinds of results make people hard to believe, but they are TRUE.
-Here we are asking for surprising examples that people may think it is true at the first glance, but after a deeper thought the fault within is exposed.
+To be precise, we want examples different from surprising results and counterintuitive results in TCS; these kinds of results are surprising to many people, but they are TRUE.
+Here we are asking for surprising examples that people may think are true at first glance, but after deeper thought the fault within is exposed.

 As an example of proper answers on the list, this one comes from the field of algorithms and graph-theory: